Azure/AksHcionAzureVM/readme.md

 # Aks Hci on Azure VM project

 This repository is designed to simplify Aks Hci demos in mind for people who are developers without domain knowledge or IT-Pros without Virtualization knowledge.
+It consist of an ARM template to deploy VM with DSC extentions to provide ready to utilize PoC environment.

-There are two options to utilize the ARM template;
+There are two scenarios to utilize the ARM template as follows.

 ## Aks Hci on Azure VM